renzmann/renzmann.github.io/content/emacsd.md

 install `tree-sitter` grammars independently from Emacs.
 Right now, I'm using [casouri's modules](https://github.com/casouri/tree-sitter-module), which I build and install under `~/.emacs.d/tree-sitter`, if they don't already exist under `/usr/local/lib/` or `~/.local/lib`.

+**REMINDER:** We could just use a little lisp here to download the module if on linux or mac...

 ```shell
 git clone git@github.com:casouri/tree-sitter-module.git